ymanshur/synasishouse/README.md

 Communication between services using the **gRPC protocol**, and there is a gateway as a **reverse proxy**, while securing the backend from outside exposure.

-Each reserved stock is treated like a **transaction that has an expiry**.
-Every time a transaction expires, the Inventory service will publish the event and be consumed by the Order service, or at the time when the transaction will be reserved, then Inventory will send an invalid transaction error according to their expiry.
+Each ordered stock is treated like a **transaction that has an expiry**.
+Once a transaction expired, the Inventory service will publish the event and be consumed by the Order service, or at the time when the transaction will be ordered, then Inventory will send an invalid transaction error according to their expiry.

 ## Design Architecture